anandprems/anandprems/README.md

 * Scribbling (in Tamil i call it as KIRUKKAL)

-* Drawing with my BHUBHU
+* Drawing with my BHUBHUs

 * Exploring new things like learning from our society what to do and what not to do? (looks silly but many dont have this habit)

 * Cooking (sometimes feedback makes me to think budding chef too)

-* during pandemic time its full time with my son (literally he is not leaving me alone)

-* last but not the least music lover (especially OSTs or in local we call it as BGMs)
+* last but not the least music lover (especially OSTs or in local we call it as BGMs).
+ARR Veriyan and Hanz Zimmer

 and lastly driving out with my family